Planthropy is bringing a little bit of the outdoors indoors through speciality succulent arrangements.

 “Plants weren’t really part of that at all,” she says.
 But growing up in the country with a love of nature, “I just always felt that zen and that happiness when I was outside.”

 A brief time spent living in California introduced Laux to her medium – succulents.
 The more she researched the plants, the more she fell in love.
 The self sufficiency and easy to care for nature was especially appealing.
-While she loved having living thing indoors, keeping other plants alive wasn’t always an easy task.
+While she loved having living things indoors, keeping other plants alive wasn’t always an easy task.

 Laux wanted to share the joy and happiness that having living things indoors brought her with others through the beautifully varied shapes, sizes, colors and textures of succulents.
 It was an idea she couldn’t shake, and by summer of 2015 had decided to pursue, initially as a hobby.